dalekRider/30dayJavaScript/README.md

 * Complete challenge w/ normal excerises
 * Add readme each day with possible twisted version and notes about challenge
 * Start twisted version of challenge once original completed

+#### UPDATE 1/15/2017

+I completed this course, it took 31 days rather than 30, but due to the Holiday season I am ok with that.
+I will be cycling back through to finish out the twisted versions along with readme files just journaling about the lesson.
+I have a few irons in the fire at the moment so I am prioritizing tasks, and planning my next moves.
+I have have also started the job hunt the last couple of weeks.
+This means I have had to devote time to taking assessments, brushing up on knowledge, and interviewing.

+So what does this have to do with this Repo?
+Well I compiled a list of tasks/todos for myself and will be knocking them out in weekly sprints.
+For example this week I plan to complete the following items

+* Review/Add/Correct Readme files for all my repos.
+* Check and fix any bugs/issue on current repos.
+* Review my portfolio sketch for changes or approve final draft.
+* Select and read one A Book Apart.
+* Mock up one section of portfolio.
+* Select one repo to take from script to app then skecth layout (ex. sleep calculator).

+Ultimately there are a lot of items I would like to complete.
+So I am focusing on the items that can be completed first, while also working on my new portfolio.
+This means that my twisted version of the JS 30 Day Challenge will wait until I have completed all the other projects on my github account.

+**Johnathan Mercier**